John Tunstall (usher): Career

+As an usher, Tunstall's duties including preparing royal lodgings and making ready court spaces for ceremonies and entertainments.
+In the summer of 1614, with eight helpers, he prepared rooms at Somerset House for the performance of plays.
+The occasion is thought to have been the visit of Christian IV, brother of Anne of Denmark.

 In the summer of 1615 Anne of Denmark visited Bath twice for her health to bathe in the warm spring water.
 John Tunstall was later paid £105-10s-9d for fitting up her lodging in Bath and some expenses of her journeys.

 In February 1618, Tunstall was sent to the Lady Elizabeth, Electress Palatine in Heidelberg.
 He carried a gift of £100 for her nurses and midwives, following the birth of Charles Louis.

-Tunstal served as an usher to Henrietta Maria, as did Francis Constable and Timothy Pinkney, two of the quarter waiter ushers who had served Anne of Denmark.
+Tunstal was knighted on 13 July 1619 at Theobalds.
+His main residence was then at Carshalton.
+He served as an usher to Henrietta Maria, as did Francis Constable and Timothy Pinkney, two of the quarter waiter ushers who had served Anne of Denmark.

 Tunstall helped organise the performance of a masque Gargantua and Gargamella at Somerset House, then known as Denmark House, to celebrate the birthday of Henrietta Maria, on 16 November 1626.
 In the performance, the court dwarf Jeffrey Hudson fenced with a giant, the Welsh porter William Evans.

 Tunstall had a house at Edgcome or Edgecombe (later Addiscombe) by Croydon, and the flowers he grew for Henrietta Maria, including Colchicum variegatum and Myosotis arvensis were mentioned and illustrated by the botanists John Gerard and John Parkinson.
 His gardener sent supplies to John Newdigate, who had a house at Croydon and a portrait of Tunstall.
 In the 1630s he objected to commissioners taking saltpetre from his pigeon-house or dovecote for making gunpowder and had it demolished.